WestDRI/slides/content/r_gis_brc/_index.md

 A compact computer version also exists—well-known binary (WKB)—used by spatial databases.
 {{<br size="4">}}

-The package sp predates Simple Features.
+The package **sp** predates Simple Features.
 {{<br size="1">}}

-sf—launched in 2016—implements these standards in R in the form of sf objects: data.frames (or tibbles) containing the attributes, extended by sfc objects or simple feature geometries list-columns.
+**sf**—launched in 2016—implements these standards in R in the form of sf objects: data.frames (or tibbles) containing the attributes, extended by sfc objects or simple feature geometries list-columns.

 ---